University of Denver

 An article on being a mathematician

-As of January 1, 2018, I am Chair of the ASL Committee on Logic in North America and a member of the ASL Council.
-Past service includes a 3-year term on the Committee on Logic in North America, and a two-year term on the ASL Web Advisory Committee.
+As of January 1, 2022, I am serving as Vice President of the Association for Symbolic Logic.
+Previous service includes 6-years as a member of the Committee on Logic in North America, with three of those years as Chair, as well as a two-year term on the ASL Web Advisory Committee.

 Advising and Postdoctoral Mentoring.